-In the event that such book-entry only system is discontinued, the following provisions will apply: principal of and redemption premium, if any, on the Series B Bonds shall be payable in lawful money of the United States of America at the corporate trust office of the Trustee in San Juan, Puerto Rico.
-Interest on the Series B Bonds will be payable by check mailed to the respective addresses of the registered owners determined as of the 15th day of the month preceding the interest payment date as shown on the registration books of the Authority maintained by the Trustee as of the record date therefor.
-The Series B Bonds will be issued only as registered bonds without coupons in denominations of \$5,000 or any multiple thereof.
-The transfer of the Series B Bonds will be registrable and they may be exchanged at the corporate trust office of the Trustee in San Juan, Puerto Rico upon the payment of any taxes or other governmental charges required to be paid with respect to such transfer or exchange.
+In the event that such book-entry only system is discontinued, the following provisions will apply: principal of and redemption premium, if any, on the Series A Bonds shall be payable in lawful money of the United States of America at the corporate trust office of the Trustee in San Juan, Puerto Rico.
+Interest on the Series A Bonds will be payable by check mailed to the respective addresses of the registered owners thereof as shown on the registration books of the Authority maintained by the Trustee as of the record date therefor (June 15 and December 15).
+The Series A Bonds will be issued only as registered bonds without coupons in denominations of \$5,000 (\$5,000 aggregate principal and interest accruing to the Current Interest Commencement Date in the case of Convertible Capital Appreciation Bonds) or any multiple thereof.
+The transfer of the Series A Bonds will be registrable and they may be exchanged at the corporate trust office of the Trustee in San Juan, Puerto Rico upon the payment of any taxes or other governmental charges required to be paid with respect to such transfer or exchange.